patr-cloud/eve-rs/README.md

 ### Create App

-Our next step is to create an express port app.
-The App struct in express-port gives us a `create()`  function, to create an App.
+Our next step is to create an eve app.
+The App struct in eve-rs gives us a `create()`  function, to create an App.
 The function takes in two parameters; `context_generator` and  `state`.

 `context_generator` is a function that is responsible to create a context for our middlewares.
 It takes in two parameters `Request` and  `state`.
 State, here could be any configuration we need our app to have.
 Let's assume that we need our app to have some state, so we will pass the state in the following way: